- Academic Appeals

 - The month of April and first two weeks of May.

-- The last week of August and first two weeks of September.
+- The last week of August and first three weeks of September.

 Divisional and Faculty Registrar and/or Dean's Offices